scott-ammon/maker-collab/README.md

 I tracked progress with this [Trello Board](https://trello.com/b/pkgP40vV/ga-project-2)

+### Wireframing

 ### Minimum Viable Product (MVP)

+### Challenges

+#### Database setup:

+I started the project with models for a user, profile, project, and tag.
+After establishing the associations between the models and writing initial routes it became clear that I was adding too many layers of associations in order to make my mapping functionality.
+I refactored by removing the profile model, and implementing the required data in the user and projects models instead.
+This greatly simplified the relationships, but allowed for the same amount of data to be entered.

+#### Geocoding:

+In order to map project locations, I needed to add a sequelize hook with a geocoder to take the user's location string and convert to latitude/longitude.
+I initially used the node module called geocoder, but ran into issues with it being asynchronous.
+The database would create the table entry, but would crash the app because it couldn't read the geometry data as geocoder hadn't finished running.
+After some digging, I found 'node-geocoder', another node module that implements geocoding with promises, allowing for the locations to be grabbed before completing the database entry, and logging an error if no lat/lng was found.

 ### Front End Styling

+I decided to implement Materialize for it's great JavaScript components.
+I'm not the biggest fan of Material Design, but this is a great framework for getting a site running quickly with user friendly interfaces.
+If I had more than the alloted time on this project, I'd like to dig into UIKit which I think has better user interface components (and more of them), but requires more CSS to tailor to your personal style.

+Color Palette:

 ### Result and Next Steps